 The role of parents

-We ask all parents/carers who send their son/daughter to our school to support the school uniform policy.
-We believe that parents/carers have a duty to send their son/daughter to school correctly dressed and ready for their daily schoolwork.
-One of the responsibilities of parents/carers is to ensure that their son/daughter has the correct uniform and that it is clean and in good repair.
+We ask all parents/carers who send their child to our school to support the school uniform policy.
+We believe that parents/carers have a duty to send their child to school correctly dressed and ready for their daily schoolwork.
+One of the responsibilities of parents/carers is to ensure that their child has the correct uniform and that it is clean and in good repair.